game-fuse/game-fuse-cs/com.gamefuse.sdk/README.md

 # GameFuse SDK for Unity

 GameFuse SDK provides Unity developers with a straightforward way to integrate GameFuse backend services into their games.
+Note: GameFuse SDK requires a free GameFuse account to use.
+Registration is required at https://gamefuse.co/ before accessing features.

 ## Getting Started